The 2020 Voter Funnel Study

 TV ads had a ripple effect on 73% of respondents, who took some kind of action after seeing/hearing a political ad on television.
 In addition, of those that do online searches, 75% said TV ads influenced them when performing an online political search.

 Local broadcast TV news was the most trusted news source, while news on local TV station websites and/or apps was the most trusted digital source.
 Voters found fake news to be most prevalent on social media and cable news.

-QA10: “When doing an online search for candidates or ballot issues, how often, if at all, have the TV advertisements you have seen in this category influenced you in some way in your search selections?”
+Source: Dynata / TVB 2020 Voter Funnel; Adults 18+ N = 7127 (Yes = Every time, Most of the time & Sometimes); QA10: “When doing an online search for candidates or ballot issues, how often, if at all, have the TV ads you have seen influenced you in some way in your search?”